jaylenroope-afk/Hospital-Management-/README.md

 ### Patient Flow and Operations Dashboard
 *Measuring financial performance across the doctors and departments, doctor utilization, and patient demographics*

-- 200 patients were served with the average age being 41
+- 200 patients were served with the average age being 41 within the Pediatrics, Oncology, and Dermatology departments
-- The total revenue across all the doctors was $551,249.85
+- The total revenue across all the physicians was $551,249.85
 - Dr. Sarah Taylor had the most appointments which was 29 and brought in $82,696.48 in revenue
 - Pediatrics had the most appointments which was 98 and brought in $258,937.83 in revenue
 ![Patient Flow and Operations Dashboard](https://github.com/jaylenroope-afk/Hospital-Management-/blob/main/Tableau/png/Patient%20Flow%20&%20Operations%20Dashboard.png?raw=true)